 The ticket sellers were taken aback that I was agreeable to that.
 They said there was a good possibility that there would be a cancellation, but I would have to leave my ticket with them so they could change it when it happened.
 That seemed a little risky, but I had no reason to think it was a scam, so I left my ticket and headed off to Cap Skirring for a couple of days.
 I was told to return to the ticket office at ten a.m. on Thursday, three hours before the ferry was due to depart.

-I wa back in Ziguinchor by nine a.m. after camping nine miles out of town in a palm grove.
+I was back in Ziguinchor by nine a.m. after camping nine miles out of town in a palm grove.
 Rather than heading straight to the ferry terminal, I bought a bag of baobab juice to pour over my remaining cornflakes and plopped down in the shoddy town park for some breakfast.
 Rare was it to find a town park let alone a bench, so even though it was as unkempt as an unmade bed, it provided a nice refuge from the general hubbub.

 When I arrived at the ferry terminal a little before ten it was already aswarm with passengers lined up to board and another mob in front of the ticket office.
 I regretted not coming directly to the ferry at nine.
 It looked like I was doomed to the Sunday ferry.
 I went to the front of the line outside the ticket office to see if I could catch the eye of the ticket-seller who I'd left my ticket with.
 She was blocked by a cluster of customers and a pair of security guards at the door.
 The guards took my name and added it to a list of nine others and was told to take a seat until I was called.
 Not a single name was called for ten minutes.
 It was looking worse and worse.

 Then at 10:15 one of the guards suddenly had a handful of tickets and was calling out names.
 I joined the crowd around him to peer at the names on the tickets in case he had trouble pronouncing my name.
 As he fanned them out I could see my name on one of them.
 I was saved.
-I wanted to go inside and thank the ticket agent but that wasn't possible.
+I wanted to go inside and give the ticket agents hug of thanks, but that wasn't possible.
 I had already been imformed that I would have to check my bike and not roll it on to the ferry as I ordinarily do and was even able to do on the Queen Mary this past summer.
 I couldn't stop making comparisons to that most orderly of processes and this semi-chaos.
-I was a bit leery about leaving my gear on my bike, but had been told I had no choice and that it would be save.
+I was a bit leery about leaving my gear on my bike, but had been told I had no choice and that it would be safe.

-I did take off the two front panniers and transferred my more valuable items to them and carried them on to the ferry with me.
+I did take off the two front panniers and transferred my more valuable items to them and carried them on to the ferry.
 Except when I boarded I was told that since I was in a cabin with eight there was no room for luggage and I would have to check it.
 If I had opted for the more expensive four or two person cabins, I could have brought them on.
 The guy checking was distracted by my panniers so didn't notice the pack I had on my back with my food and water and extra clothes, so I was at least able to smuggle that aboard.
 The same thing had happened at the security check.
 The guard looked through my panniers, but not the pack on my back.
 He asked if I had a lighter.
-There was s big pile they had confiscated.
+There was a big pile they had confiscated.

 There were a handful of French tourists among the passengers but none in my cabin.
 I was assigned an upper bunk by the window.
 There was one older couple and five single guys in our tight little cabin.
 There was a shower down the hall, a tiny restaurant and a bar.
 There were three levels where one could sit outdoors--one unshaded on the upper level, a slightly shaded alcove at the stern with the bar and then below it a narrow rim with no seating.
 Most people crowded on the middle level.